 “Millions of children in the region are victims of poverty, indifference, violence, forced migration and the fear of deportation," said María Cristina Perceval, UNICEF Regional Director for Latin America and the Caribbean.
 "In many cases, children who are sent back to their countries have no home to return to, end up deep in debt or are targeted by gangs.
 Being returned to impossible situations makes it more likely they will migrate again."

-To help alleviate the root causes of the crisis, UNICEF is also working with governments in Central America and Mexico to protect children from violence, crime and other threats and to support education and health programs.
-UNICEF also advocates for the protection of children's rights throughout their journeys.
+To help alleviate the root causes of the crisis, UNICEF is also working with governments in Central America and Mexico to address the forces — poverty, violence, crime and lack of education and opportunity — that drive children and their families to flee.

 Agenda for Action

 UNICEF uses a six-point plan to keep uprooted children around the world healthy and safe.
 But each point has a human story behind it.
 Check them out below.